barelyhuman/unisearch/readme.md

 > Unified Search Adaptor Model for various databases.

 > [!NOTE]
-> The library is still being developed, please only use it for beta testing and not on a productino project.
+> The library is still being developed, please only use it for beta testing and not on a production project.

 ## Usage